qwertzy-antonio-godinho/qwertzy-antonio-godinho.github.io/_posts/2020-03-17-Abusing-Internet-Archive.md

 ![](../assets/Abusing-Internet-Archive/atomic2-commented-2.png)

-Using the same approach as with "eset1.txt" file, I've converted each of the variables to Unicode and used ```Write-Output``` and ```Out-File``` to execute the files in a sand-box VM to generate the files:
+Using the same approach as with "eset1.txt" file, I've converted each of the variables to Unicode and used ```Write-Output``` and ```Out-File``` to execute the files in a sand-box virtual machine to generate the files:

 ![](../assets/Abusing-Internet-Archive/generated-files.png)